 Our most significant commodity and foreign currency exposures are related to lead and the Euro, respectively.
 Historically, volatility of commodity costs and foreign currency exchange rates have caused large swings in our production costs.
 As a result of the COVID-19 pandemic and a forecasted global economic recession, we anticipate that our commodity costs will be lower in the near future and foreign currency exposures may continue to fluctuate as they have in the past several years.
-Since the outbreak of COVID-19 in our fourth fiscal quarter of fiscal 2020, we have experienced declining commodity costs.
+Since the outbreak of COVID-19 in our fourth fiscal quarter of fiscal 2020, we experienced declining commodity costs in our first fiscal quarter followed by a partial price recovery during our second fiscal quarter.